For my sins, I decided to listen to Murr

 He presents nothing formal as a proof that this is correct, only a picture of the T-CO2 cross-correlations predicted by his theory:

 They look a bit similar.
 Is that good enough?
 No, not even close.
 Because “diffusion” or analogues are such omni-present processes.
-You get the same broadening of a peak from anything: measurement error, “random” fluctuations caused by “other events”; whatever (note that its also weird that his “spike” of without-diffusion is not just broadened by also amplified by his diffusion; that makes no sense).
+You get the same broadening of a peak from anything: measurement error, “random” fluctuations caused by “other events”; whatever (note that its also weird that his “spike” of without-diffusion is not just broadened but also amplified by his diffusion; that makes no sense).

 Note that in all of this he is assuming the temperature record (which unlike the CO2 really is a proxy) is accurate; he never mentions this assumption.